kalaiyarasan2007/Retina-hacathonproject/README.md

 ## ⚠️ Important Notes

-* Model and dataset are not included in GitHub due to size limitations
+* Model and dataset are NOT included in GitHub
-* Download and extract dataset properly before running
+* Download both before running
+* Dataset must be downloaded as a folder
-* Incorrect folder structure will cause errors
+* Wrong structure will cause errors

 ---